joshpbradley/earthen-invocation/README.md

 # Earthen Invocation
-A unique spell individually designed and built for the third-person fantasy action RPG Samsara.
+A unique spell mechanic individually designed and built for the third-person fantasy action RPG Samsara.
+This project was developed during a UE5 Skills Bootcamp and later completed on a freelance basis with I N F I N I T Y 27.

-It was built in Unreal Engine 5 using a combination of Unreal C++ and Blueprints.

 Upon activating the spell, the caster kicks up a boulder of earth, strikes it in mid-air, and propels shards of debris towards their enemies.